invictatouch/website/content/join.md

    monthly: £25
    yearly: £275
    bullets:
+    - For anyone aged 14 or over
-    - Up to two sessions each week
+    - Two sessions each week
     - Coaching by England international players
     - Opportunities to play in development tournaments and, subject to selection, elite National Touch Series events